Whether you’re buying a car, a house, or a new kitchen, it’s always good to have some peace of mind before you part with your hard-earned money.

 What can a Pre-Purchase Inspection tell me that I might struggle to find myself?

-- Diagnostic checks like electronic relative compression tests, and head gasket checks can assess the engines health and may detect issues with its condition.
+- Diagnostic checks such as a head gasket check can assess the engines health and may detect issues with its condition.

 - Signs of recent repair, corrosion, or evidence of recent underseal on the vehicles bodywork are all tell-tale signs of prior issues.
 It may be that over the years, the vehicle has endured more hits than The Beatles.